-The guidance and counseling unit assists schools in providing comprehensive age-appropriate counseling services for all students in the areas of academic, career, and personal/social development.
-Collaboration with the Departments of Career Education and Higher Education ensures that all students have the opportunities and skills necessary for college and career readiness.
+Guidance and counseling assists schools in providing comprehensive age-appropriate counseling services for all students in the areas of academic, career, and personal/social development.
+Collaboration with the Department of Career Education and the Department of Higher Education ensures that all students have the opportunities and skills necessary for college and career readiness.

-The unit facilitates and provides training and technical assistance to school counselors and administrators for the implementation of state mandates and national and state counseling standards.
-Additionally, professional development is provided at each education service cooperative as well as area workshops and state conferences.
-Schools and districts are monitored annually for legislative compliance through the student services reports.
+Training and technical assistance is provided to school counselors and administrators for the implementation of state mandates and national and state counseling standards.
+Additionally, state-wide professional development is provided each year as well as area workshops and state conferences.
+Schools and districts are monitored annually for legislative compliance through the Student Services Reports.